-See Here for 2010: Behr Deck Stain Review
+See Here for our first Review: Behr Deck Stain Review

 BEHR’s best semi-transparent product, this advanced 100% acrylic formula penetrates deep into wood to deliver complete protection from the elements for up to 6 years on decks and 8 years on fences and siding.
 The silicone-fortified formula delivers excellent protection from the sun’s harmful UV rays.
 BEHR PREMIUM® Semi-Transparent Wood Stain is available in 60 custom colors that add beauty while allowing the natural wood grain to show through.
 The alkyd/acrylic formula combines the benefits of an oil-based finish and the convenient clean up of a water-based product.